Judiciary of Brazil: Courts of Justice

+The highest court of a state judicial system is the Court of Justice (Tribunal de Justiça).
+There are 27 Courts of Justice, one per Brazilian state, headquartered in the state capital, functioning mostly as an appellate court, and one in the federal capital.
+Second instance judgments are usually rendered by three judges, called desembargadores, however in specific cases the decision may be made by a single judge.
+Large courts are usually divided into different sections, specialized by subject matter.

-Military Courts and Judges
+Military courts and judges

-The Military Justice system is divided between the Federal Military Justice and the State Military Justice, the first is in charge of matters concerning the Brazilian Armed Forces, while the second one has jurisdiction over the Auxiliary Forces, composed of the States' Military Police and Military Firefighters Corps.
+The state military justice system has jurisdiction over the Auxiliary Forces, composed of the States' Military Police and Military Firefighters Corps.

 The State Military Justice is organized on the State-level, with the first instance having a few particularities in regard to the officers rank and post, as the Auxiliary Forces do not have Generals, and the second instance being either a State-level Court of Military Justice or a specific board within the State's ordinary Court of Justice.